Stefan2114/wine-app/README.md

 2. If all operations complete successfully, local copies are marked as synchronized.
 3. If some wines conflict with existing server data, the user is notified, and only non-conflicting items are applied.
 4. The local database is refreshed with the latest server data.
+5. Broadcast: Once the server successfully processes the offline changes, it broadcasts these updates via WebSockets to all other currently connected users, ensuring everyone stays in sync.

 This mechanism preserves data integrity while keeping the app usable offline.